-‘DWTS’ Performer Jeannie Mai Takes A Bite Out Of Pro Brandon Armstrong For ‘Silence Of The Lambs’ Paso Doble
+‘DWTS’ Performer Jeannie Mai Pretends To Bite Pro Brandon Armstrong For ‘Silence Of The Lambs’ Paso Doble

-Dancing with the Stars performer Jeannie Mai took a bite out of pro Brandon Armstrong for a Silence of the Lambs-inspired Paso Doble for the show’s Halloween homage to famous villains.
+Dancing with the Stars performer Jeannie Mai pretended to take a bite out of pro Brandon Armstrong for a Silence of the Lambs-inspired Paso Doble for the show’s Halloween homage to famous villains.
 The Real host performed as the character of Hannibal Lecter in a creepy dance to the song “Maneater” by Nelly Furtado.

 The television personality was stunned when she learned that she would portray the flesh-eating horror film villain from the 1991 movie starring Anthony Hopkins and Jodie Foster.
 She revealed that when she was younger, she snuck into a theater where the film was playing to view it.
-Jeannie admitted that she had a hard time sleeping for a long time after viewing the character’s evil deeds which included eating the liver of his victim with some fava beans and a nice Chianti.
-That scene in particular creeped Jeannie out so much she turned vegan for two years.
+Jeannie admitted that she had a hard time sleeping for a long time after hearing of the character’s evil deeds, which included eating the liver of his victim with some fava beans and a nice Chianti.
+That scene in particular creeped Jeannie out so much that she turned vegan for two years.

 While she had some reservations about bringing the spooky persona to life on the ballroom floor, Jeannie would recreate Hannibal’s most evil entrance in a face mask and a straightjacket as she began her performance.